-Oil Search pays millions of dollars every year in royalties, taxes, dividends, levies and other fees and charges to governments in countries where we operate.
-As the largest Papua New Guinean Company, this makes up a large proportion of the country’s total private sector income and is one of our most significant socio-economic contributions.
-We support and advocate improved transparency around how these payments are received and spent.
+Oil Search pays millions of dollars every year in royalties, taxes, levies and other fees and charges to governments in countries where we operate.
+In PNG, this makes up a large proportion of the Government’s revenue from the private sector and is one of our most significant socio-economic contributions.
+We support and advocate for improved transparency around how these payments are received and spent.

 Transparency is important because it:

-- Enables investors to better assess the financial and political risks to which extractive companies are often exposed, and
+- Enables investors to better assess the financial and political risks to which extractive companies are often exposed.

 - Fosters stronger local institutions and governance and, as a result, a more stable operating environment and level playing field for our industry.